pixlee/ios-sdk-carthage/README.md

 This SDK makes it easy for Pixlee customers to easily include Pixlee albums in their native iOS apps.
 It includes a native wrapper to the Pixlee album API as well as some drop-in and customizable UI elements to quickly get you started.

+## Dependencies

+Compilation of the application currently requires XCode 10 or lower.

+If compiling with XCode 11 or higher, these instructions must be executed:

+1. Firstly, save a new xcconfig file with the following content:

+CLANG_WARN_IMPLICIT_SIGN_CONVERSION = NO

+When calling carthage build, provide this file like so:

+XCODE_XCCONFIG_FILE=path/to/AFNetworking_workaround.xcconfig carthage build …

 ## Getting Started

 This repo includes both the Pixlee iOS SDK and an example project to show you how it's used.